 TRASH TO TREASURE – THE ULTIMATE GUIDE TO RE-PURPOSING JUNK

-Welcome to another Wacky Wednesday project.
+Welcome to another Wacky Workshops project.

 I know, you just can’t possibly get rid of that stained shirt.
 It’s the shirt you wore the first time you took a bus to the city and talked to that stranger who knew your crazy cousin Ed.